Skip to the content.

 1. Go to this page and click the download button, then run the .exe file.

-• Make sure the box labeled “Register Code as an editor for supported file types” is selected
+2. Leave all the defaults during the installation, but make sure that “Register Code as an editor for supported file types” is selected.

 VSCode extensions